-As you read, keep in mind that my classroom transformation has been a work in progress over my 14 year teaching career.
-As teachers, we simply do not have the luxury to buy everything at once.
+As you read, keep in mind that my classroom transformation has been a work in progress over my teaching career.
+As educators, we simply do not have the luxury to buy everything at once.
 I have always loved using a colorful theme in kindergarten, so I have added a little bit each year.
 Set and stick to a budget, add things as you go, and you’ll spice up your space in no time!

 Recently, I have had several messages on my Instagram asking for links to the products I use for bulletin board displays, classroom décor, and organization.
 This post includes affiliate links for my favorite rainbow classroom décor.

 Are you ready to create your Rainbow Classroom?
 Here are my top 5 tips for creating a bright and inviting space…

 1. Begin by picking the perfect borders and backgrounds.

 I like to go with uniform backgrounds and borders throughout my room so that everything coordinates.
 After having colored fabric on my boards for five years or so, I decided to go with a black fabric background.
 You can certainly use fade-less bulletin board paper, but investing in fabric is well-worth it.
 In the long run, it will save you time and money.
 You can leave it up for years, and it still looks great!

 I chose two rainbow borders from Carson Dellosa’s SchoolGirl Style line.
 The Rainbow Dot Borders and Rainbow Stripe Borders are absolutely beautiful.
 These borders look amazing with any display.
 You can leave them up the entire year!
 I added black and white polka dot borders to some of my boards as well.

 2. Add the essentials first!